SC de Goa

-Sporting Clube de Goa, simply known as Sporting Goa (also known by its abbreviation SCG), is an Indian professional football club based in Panaji, in the Indian state of Goa, that competes in Goa Professional League.
-The club has also competed in the I-League, then top flight of Indian football league system.
-It is built on the lines of Portuguese club Sporting CP and adopting a similar club crest.
-Its Futsal section competes in the Futsal Club Championship, top tier futsal club competition of the country.
+Sporting Clube de Goa ([sɨˈpɔɾtĩ ˈkluβɨ ðɨ ˈɡo.ɐ]), otherwise referred to as Sporting CG or simply Sporting Goa, is an Indian professional football club based in Panaji, Goa.
+The club competes in the I-League 2, the third tier of the Indian football league system and the Goa Football League.
+They previously competed in the I-League, then the top domestic flight.

-The club Cidade de Goa (City of Goa) was purchased by Sporting's owner late Mr Peter Vaz and wife current President Mrs Natalina Vaz and renamed Sporting Clube de Goa in 1999.
-Sporting Clube de Goa won its first Goa Professional League in 2006.
+The club was built on the lines of Portuguese club Sporting CP and adopted a similar club crest.
+Sporting Clube de Goa won its first Goa Football League in 2006.
 Since then it has clinched the title in 2014, 2016, 2018, 2020 and 2021.

-Sporting Goa is the only club to have won the Super Cup, without winning the league or Federation Cup.

-Sporting Clube de Goa pulled out of 2016–17 I-League, citing AIFF bias against some clubs.
+Sporting Goa is the only club to have won the Super Cup without winning the league or Federation Cup.
+The club pulled out of 2016–17 I-League, citing AIFF bias against some clubs.

 History

+Origins

+Until the end of the Portuguese rule of Goa in 1961, a sports and recreational club named "Sporting Clube de Goa" existed, which in 1951 became the branch number 114 of Sporting Clube de Portugal.
+The original Sporting Clube de Goa was football champion once of the Portuguese India.